Hoots-25/NYPD_Analysis/README.md

 ## Objective

-The main objective of this analysis to is to explore NYPD Complaint data provided from NYC Open Data using the Random Forest classification logistic regression model.
+The main objective of this analysis to is to explore NYPD Complaint data provided from NYC Open Data using a Random Forest classification logistic regression model.
 This analysis is inspired by increased focused on policing in the United States over the past year.
 We hope to make unbiased observations on crime trends using the developed model.

 NYC Open Data is an open source for all types of data related to New York City.
 The data set we will be working with is a collection of all felony, misdemeanor, and violation crimes reported to the New York City Police Department.

 Specifically, the analysis will examine crime descriptions, times, locations, etc. to create a binary classification model that will predict whether or not the type of crime committed is likely to be a violent crime.
-Furthermore, this will be supplemented by Tableau heat maps to show high crime areas per crime type.
+Furthermore, this will be supplemented by Tableau location heat maps to show high crime areas per crime type.
 Time permitting and given the expanse of the data available, we can see if crime rates change over months/years.

 ## Team